Shadowdrums/url-execution/README.md

 ## Overview

-The solution allows you to host a Python script on a server (using a worker script) and fetch it securely from a client script (`url_execution.py`).
+The solution allows you to host a Python script on a server (using `worker.js`) and fetch it securely from a client script (`url_execution.py`).
 The client script downloads the remote script, normalizes its indentation, and executes it locally.

 ## Files